Rhizomatic-IO/rhizomatic/README.md

 }

 ```
-If multiple modules use the same endpoint path, their resource services will be concantenated under the same path.
+If multiple modules use the same endpoint path, their resource services will be concatenated under the same path.

 ## Remote Communications and Streaming
 Applications may often use messaging systems such as [NATS](nats.io) and [Kafka](https://kafka.apache.org) or streaming libraries for communications.
 Instead of providing